AlvisOu/Blockchain_Project/DESIGN.md

 UNI: jzd2103

 BLOCKCHAIN APPLICATION:
-The goal our blockchain is to create a cryptocurrency that can be exchanged P2P in a decentralized manner, similar to that of Bitcoin.
+The goal of our blockchain is to create a cryptocurrency that can be exchanged P2P in a decentralized manner, similar to that of Bitcoin.

 BLOCKCHAIN COMPONENTS: